Paying Special Assessments for Fines or Services

 Is it a one-time payment?

-A special assessment can be a single payment or in special cases spread out over a number of years.
-Interest is charged on special assessments by Hennepin County after they are assessed.
+A special assessment can be a single payment or, in special cases, spread out over a number of years.
+Interest is charged on special assessments after they are assessed by Hennepin County.

 Can I prepay a special assessment?

-Pending Special assessments can be prepaid to the City of Minneapolis up to November 25th each year.
-To learn the pay off amount before November 25th, call 311.
+Pending special assessments can be prepaid to the City of Minneapolis up to November 30th each year.
+To learn the pay off amount before November 30th, call (612) 673-2233.

 For multi-year assessments, pre-payments for the years beyond the upcoming tax year may be accepted.
 Call 311 to determine if allowable.